knpuniversity/symfony2-series/knpu/installation.rst

     no-no for shared hosting #sadpanda

 Of course, you're awesome and are using the PHP built-in web server.
-For us, out terminal user *is* our PHP web server user, so we don't have any issues.
+For us, our terminal user *is* our PHP web server user, so we don't have any issues.

 If you're using Apache or *are* having issues, check out the sidebar on this page with some tips.